Ferry FAQs

 Do you sell food or water at the Ferry?

 We do not sell food at the Ferry (the closest options are in South Hero).
-Please note that there is no water available at the Cut or on the Ferry this year.
+Please be sure that you bring plenty of water on your ride.
+There is no potable water along the causeway, and we have limited supply onboard.

-Can the Bike Ferry accommodate tandem bikes and e-bikes?
+Can the Bike Ferry accommodate different types bikes?

 Yes, Bike Ferry can take all kinds of bikes.
-We can accommodate tandem bikes, trailers, tag-a-longs, e-bikes, and loaded up cargo bikes.
-Please note that if the tandem bike is a rental from Local Motion and you get a flat tire on the Islands, a rescue operation will take some time.
+We can accommodate tandem bikes, adaptive bikes, bike trailers, tag-a-longs, e-bikes, and cargo bikes.

 Pets?
 Pedestrians?

-Pedestrians are welcome to take the Ferry even without a bike!
-The suggested fare donation remains the same.
+You are welcome to take the Ferry even without a bike!
+The $5 one way suggested fare donation remains the same.
 Dogs are welcome on the Ferry.
-They must be leashed and well-behaved, and please be aware that there are oftentimes children riding on the Ferry.
-We cannot take horses across on the Ferry; the land on the Northside of the Causeway belongs to the Department of Fish and Wildlife which prohibits horses on their land.
+They must be leashed and well-behaved.
+Be aware that there are often children riding on the Ferry.
+We cannot take horses across on the Ferry; the land on the north side of the Causeway belongs to the Department of Fish and Wildlife which prohibits horses on their land.
+We will not take any gasoline powered vehicles, as they are prohibited from the Causeway.

 What if I get a flat tire riding on the Causeway?